github-pfeifer-syscon-de/glglobe/README.md

 and i didn't try to bend the lines as i live in some aged country with "wrinkles" all over).

 Build with autotools, requires genericGlm (see there for some basic build infos).
+The files are not very portable, if you dont use gnu tools there might be issues.

-In directory res there are some images required i didn't add here for the possible licence issues: They are available from https://www.solarsystemscope.com/textures/ use the names:
+In directory res there are some images required i didn't add here for the possible licence issues.

-/res/2k_moon.jpg
-/res/2k_earth_specular_map.tif
-/res/2k_earth_normal_map.tif
-/res/2k_earth_nightmap.jpg
-/res/2k_earth_daymap.jpg
+They are download when build with curl, so if you are sensitve to licence issue, or want to use a different download-tool see res/Makefile.am.